nhathuyle2002/git-learning/git-squash-guide/git_squash_guide.md

 Done!

 ## Note!
-The last step does not need to create a new branch (branch2), can rebase branch1 to the commit id:
+The last step does not need to create a new branch (branch2), it is redundant and we should erase branch2 after rebasing.
+Instead of that, can rebase branch1 directly to the commit id:

 ```bash
 git rebase <commit_id>